MarlinFirmware/Marlin/.github/issue_template.md

 Do you want to ask a question?
 Are you looking for support?
 Please don't post here.
 Instead please use the Marlin Firmware forum at http://forums.reprap.org/list.php?415 or the Marlin Facebook Group https://www.facebook.com/groups/1049718498464482/ or the Marlin Discord Server https://discord.gg/n5NJ59y.

-Before filing an issue be sure to test the 1.1 and/or 2.0 "bugfix" branches to see whether the issue is already addressed.
+Before filing an issue be sure to test the "bugfix-2.0.x" branch https://github.com/MarlinFirmware/Marlin/tree/bugfix-2.0.x to see whether the issue is already addressed.

 -->